peer/db/README.md

   which can in turn be more general (core) items.

-Assuming that the author does not yet have its document, you could convert the above blog post into the following two PeerDB Search documents:
+Assuming that the author does not yet have its document, you could convert the above blog post into the following two PeerDB documents:

 ```json
 {